 What If I Haven’t Done Business or Filed In a While?

 Filing your LLC-12 form costs $20.
 If you need additional certified copies (for other members or investors, for instance), copy fees are $1.00 for the first page and $.50 for each attachment page.
-For certified copies, there is an additional $5.00 certification fee, per document.
+For certified copies, it is an additional $5.00 fee per document.

 Statements and reports filed late are subject to a $250.00 penalty.
 (Sections 17713.07(b) and 17713.09; California Revenue and Taxation Code section 19141.)
-The secretary of state also has the right to suspend or forfeit your entity’s powers, rights and privileges for failure to submit a status report on your company.
+The California Secretary of State also has the right to suspend or forfeit your entity’s powers, rights and privileges for failure to submit a status report on your company.